100 years ago, war declaration started The American Century

 By then, millions had already died.
 The U.S. entry changed everything.

-When war was declared, “the U.S. army was smaller than the Danish army and much smaller than the Belgian army,” De Vos said.

-The British and French wanted them fast, but commander Gen. John J. Pershing insisted his troops needed training first.

-So it was May 26, 1918, before Ford, drafted by the American Expeditionary Force, left for France.
+So it was May 26, 1918, when Ford left.
 He kept a small diary noting in short form how seas were rough, target practice was held and with “wind blowing schools of fish at play.”

-He landed in Brest, France’s westernmost port on the tip of Brittany, on June 8.
-On Independence Day that July 4, when others at home would have been celebrating and drinking, his entry in the diary consisted of “Left Halinghen, hiked to Samer.
-Loaded on train.
-That night was issued overcoat before leaving.
+On July 4, when others at home were celebrating Independence Day, his diary recorded traveling through the French countryside toward battle.
+“Was issued overcoat before leaving.
 Air raid that night.”

-“At that decisive moment in the balance of powers, the 2 million Americans — young, enthusiastic troops, they attacked and they were everywhere on the front,” De Vos said.
+“At that decisive moment in the balance of powers, the 2 million Americans — young, enthusiastic troops, they attacked and they were everywhere,” De Vos said.

-The sense of urgency and stress of battle was evident in Ford’s diary, where verbs were in increasingly short supply, giving way to the staccato rendering of villages and dates — ever closer to the America’s defining World War I battle of Meuse-Argonne, a region in eastern France close to Verdun.

 THE DEAD MAN

-A century later, little has changed in the landscape of the Meuse-Argonne where Ford fought, with neat patches of rich pasture cutting a line between opposing forests that once provided a hiding place for the American and German soldiers behind the lines.
+A century later, the landscape of the Meuse-Argonne where Ford fought, is still a patchwork of rich pasture and forests that once provided hiding for the American and German soldiers.

-It is the largest American cemetery in Europe and memorializes 15,200 war dead.
-The stark white crosses, lined up in neat rows between the trees, are engraved with each soldier’s name, rank, home state and date of death.

-“I’m moved to tears”, said Mary Thompson’s husband, Bob.
-“It brings it all home.
-I know these towns and states, I almost feel like I know these people.”

-At huge cost, the Americans were driving the Germans back ever farther when, on Nov.
+At such huge cost, the Americans drove the Germans back ever farther when, on Nov.
 11, the armistice ended the fighting.

-Ford wrote only “Nov.
-11 – Hiked to Le Mort-Hommes,” a slight misspelling of the ghost village aptly named The Dead Man.
-The reports of a spontaneous concert, bonfires and massive rejoicing at the momentous victory within the regiment never made it into his diary.
-Emotion was dulled to the extent that for the next day, he wrote only “12 – to Chatel.”

-Some never made it that far.
-Even a century later, a day could make a fateful difference.
-One white marble headstone at Meuse-Argonne reads “ROGERS E. TRAHAN SERGT.
-9 INF.
-2 DIV.
-LOUISIANA NOV 11, 1918.”

 IT COULD HAVE BEEN SOMETHING FROM THE WAR

-As much of Europe lay in ruins, with 14 million soldiers and civilians from around the globe dead, the United States emerged as a major power in the world.

-In “a personal word” to his soldiers, U.S. Commander in Chief Pershing wrote that they “in a succession of brilliant offensives have overcome the menace to our civilization.”
+In May 1919, Guy Ford left a Europe in ruins and went home to West Virginia.

-Ford eventually married and had a boy and then a set of twin boys.
-In 1934, when Mary Thompson’s father was just four, Ford died at the age of 46.
+He married, had a boy and then a set of twin sons.
+He died In 1934, his 46th year.
 Countless people had returned from the war with physical and mental scars never fully examined.

 “We’ll never know what caused his death,” Mary Thompson said.
 “We understood from relatives that it was his heart, but who knows — it could have been something from the war.”